 This tells you how long a food will be fresh and at top quality if it is stored properly.
 After that date, the product may still be safe to eat, but may not taste as good.

-: Bread, salad dressing, raisins and cereal.
-Many canned products have a "for best quality use by" date stamped on the top or bottom of the can.
-"Expiration" dates are rarely found on canned food.
+Foods with freshness dates: Bread, salad dressing, raisins, and cereal.
+Many canned products have a “for best quality use by” date stamped on the top or bottom of the can.
+“Expiration” dates are rarely found on canned food.